ridhofauza/aws-video-on-demand/README.md

 > ./source/mediainfo/bin/mediainfo must be made executable before deploying to lambda.

 ## Creating a custom build
-The guidance can be deployed through the CloudFormation template available on the guidance home page:
+The solution can be deployed through the CloudFormation template available on the solution home page:
 [Video on Demand on AWS][vod-ig].
-To make changes to the guidance, download or clone this repo, update the source code and then run the deployment/build-s3-dist.sh script to deploy the updated Lambda code to an Amazon S3 bucket in your account.
+To make changes to the solution, download or clone this repo, update the source code and then run the deployment/build-s3-dist.sh script to deploy the updated Lambda code to an Amazon S3 bucket in your account.